How to Plan a Trip to Pukapuka

 9. Learn How the Locals Live Sustainably (and Liberally)

 The people of Pukapuka are fascinating to learn from as their culture and sense of community is much different from the other islands in the Cook Islands.
-Plus, they have a sustainable ethos to make sure that the islands keep on providing.
-This is done by establishing nature protection periods on the islands, called “ra’ui” to allow nature to recover.
+Additionally, they have a sustainable ethos to ensure that the islands continue to provide.
+This is done by establishing nature protection periods on the islands, called ra’ui to allow nature to recover.

 10. Visit the Island of Nassau